 Ward hits grand slam, leads Harrisburg over Bowie

-The grand slam by Ward scored Bryan Mejia, Chuck Taylor, and Austin Davidson and provided all the offense for Harrisburg.

-Bowie went up by two after Martin Cervenka and Chris Clare hit RBI singles in the first and second innings.
+The grand slam by Ward started the scoring in an eight-run inning and gave the Senators a 4-0 lead.
+Later in the inning, Rhett Wiseman and Zach Collier hit two-run home runs.

-Harrisburg right-hander Sterling Sharp (1-1) picked up the win after allowing two runs on seven hits over five innings.
-Opposing starter Hunter Harvey (0-1) took the loss in the Eastern League game after allowing four runs and three hits over four innings.
+Harrisburg starter Tyler Mapes (1-0) picked up the win despite allowing three runs and six hits over five innings.
+Opposing starter Dillon Tate (0-2) took the loss in the Eastern League game after allowing five runs and six hits over 2 2/3 innings.

 Comments